Why Choose VCarve Pro?

 Including; STL, OBJ, 3DM and SKP file types

 Includes 2D and 3D Clipart that can be used in your own projects or edited to create new variations

 - VCarve Pro can import 2D designs from other programs but also provides a full set of drawing and editing tools.

-- The toolpath options cover all typical 2D routing operations such as Profiling, Pocketing, Auto-Inlays and Drilling as well as 2.5D strategies such as V-Carving, Prism carving, Moulding Toolpaths, Fluting and even a decorative Texturing strategy.
+- The toolpath options cover all typical 2D routing operations such as Profiling, Pocketing, Auto-Inlays, Drilling and Thread Milling as well as 2.5D strategies such as V-Carving, Prism carving, Moulding Toolpaths, PhotoVCarve Toolpath Strategy, Chamfer Toolpath, Fluting and even a decorative Texturing strategy.

 - For 3D you can Rough and Finish the model and there are options to project 2D and 2.5D toolpaths onto the 3D surface.

 - Each toolpath includes appropriate options to customize the settings and provide a high level of control for different types of operation.

 - In addition all toolpaths can be previewed to show just how the part will look when it is actually cut, this allows instant feedback to allow toolpaths to be further optimized.

 Business Benefits of VCarve Pro